simonmb05/academic-website/content/en/authors/admin/_index.md

 highlight_name: true
 ---

 I am a Postdoctoral Scholar in the Department of Psychology at McGill University.
 I am part of the TRAC Lab, where I work under the supervision of Anna Weinberg.
+As a researcher, I am interested in the study of Tourette syndrome and its associated conditions, such as attention deficit hyperactivity disorder (ADHD).
+In the past years, my work has focused on studying cognitive control in children with Tourette syndrome and ADHD, as well as tic control through voluntary tic suppression and behavioral therapy.
+I am also interested in investigating irritability and anger outbursts in Tourette syndrome.

+Apart from my work on Tourette syndrome and related conditions, my other interests include the study of how dyadic processes and parent-child interactions may impact child and adolescent mental health.